 Shortcake loves anyone and everyone she meets, and she is so well behaved in her greetings.
 She is happy, sweet, and loving, in a shy and gentle way.
-She's not a high energy girl as we suspect she's spent much of her life in survival mode.
+She's not a high energy girl as we suspect she's spent much of her life unloved and neglected.
 Shorty's not a jumper or a barker.
 She'll just trot behind you slowly, wag her tail, and gently ask for love.
 Truly the sweetest thing!

 Behavior with children:

 Shortcake has received many visitors in her foster home, including kiddos and she's been friendly and well behaved.
 She has been around 8 to 9-year-olds without any trouble.
 She's incredibly sweet with everyone.
 Because of what she has endured though, we believe she would do best in a quieter home environment where she can be loved, pampered, and cared for in a way she previously never was.
-A home without kids or older children who can understand her trauma and be gentle with her is recommended.
+A home without young kids if preferred but we are not ruling out older children who can understand her trauma and be gentle with her.

 Behavior with other dogs: